akiver/cs-demo-manager/README.md

 You can download the last release from http://csgo-demos-manager.com.

 ## Features ##
-- Generate data from demos (kills, deaths, round stas, damages...)
+- Generate data from demos (kills, deaths, round stats, damages...)
 - Watch quickly demos (Highlights / Lowlights)
 - Export data to Excel
 - Comment your demos